 1. It takes time to charge up.

-When you first buy the item, you only have a measly 60 AP.
-The other 20 takes 10 minutes to charge up, which is a rather long time.
+When you first buy the item, you only have a measly 80 AP.
+The other 40 takes 10 minutes to charge up, which is a rather long time.
 In that case, you'll always be forced to buy this as your first full item if you are going to get it at all.
 However, that simply doesn't work with Lux.
-As Lux is a burst mage who excels early-mid game, you should be going for damage.
-Rod of Ages's 60 AP doesn't help with that.
-Buying this item as your first full item essentially takes away any threat you have on the enemy team until at least the 30 minute mark.
-However, going for another item first will render the item useless.
+As Lux is a mage reliant on her early-mid game power spike, you should be building towards her needs in terms of output.
+Specifically, CDR.
+Rod of Ages's 80 AP doesn't help with that.
+Buying this item as your first full item essentially takes away any threat you have on the enemy team until at least the 30 minute mark, due to your lengthy base cooldowns.
+However, going for another item first will render this item useless.
 Since it takes time to stack up, there is really no point purchasing the item 45 minutes into the game.